Engagement-Marketing/Engagement-Marketing.github.io/README.md

 Rules that visitors must follow to participate.
 *May be used as reasons to report, remove or ban.*

-1. Be Respectful Do we still need to remind you?
+1. **Be Respectful**: Do we still need to remind you?
-2. No Excessive Self-Promotion: This is not a place to advertise your products.
+2. **No Excessive Self-Promotion**: This is not a place to advertise your products.
-3. No Blog Spam/ No Spam: This is a place for marketing discussions.
+3. **No Blog Spam/ No Spam**: This is a place for marketing discussions.
 What's blog spam?
 We'll know it when we see it.
 Looking at you multi-level marketing
-4. No Surveys/ Homework or Assignments: Don't post them. we're trying to get a dialog going, not do your homework/work assignment
+4. **No Surveys/ Homework or Assignments**: Don't post them. we're trying to get a dialog going, not do your homework/work assignment
-5. No URL Shorteners: Any post or comment using a URL shortener will be removed.
+5. **No URL Shorteners**: Any post or comment using a URL shortener will be removed.

 **Links of Interest**